ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

 ### 1.0.2.
 Closing Costs

+This can run anywhere from 2k - 10k+ Depending on what(and who) is involved

-- Home Inspection (300-500): You send a guy in to go thru the house and find any issues.
+Home Inspection (300-500): You send a guy in to go thru the house and find any issues.

 Lender/Loan related fees